Requesting a copy of your personal information

 How do I apply?

 Please complete the SAR application form.
 You do not have to use this form but it will help speed up the process.
-Request must be made in writing.
+Requests can be made verbally or in writing.

 What documents to I need to submit?